Postgame Quotes From Head Coach Randy Bennett, Calvin Hermanson And Jordan Ford

 The Gaels will begin the regular season's final week at home versus the Waves.

 The Gaels finished with a season-high 35 free throw attempts in the 13-point win at Portland.

-Saint Mary's will look to bounce back at Cal for the 8 p.m. tipoff on Saturday.
+Saint Mary's will look to bounce back with a win at Portland Saturday night.

 Saint Mary's vs. Texas on Saturday, Jan.
 5, 2008, in Austin, Texas.
 (AP Photos)

 En route to his school record for wins in his career, Bennett averages more than 19 wins per season at Saint Mary's.
 He tied the school record for wins in 2004-05 and 2007-09 with 25, then in 2008-09, his team set a new school record with 28 wins, including two wins in the National Invitational Tournament, marking the first post-season wins for SMC since 1959.
 Bennett is the only coach in school history to lead the Gaels to two NCAA Tournaments and guided SMC to the school's first ever NIT appearance.
 No other SMC coach has guided his squad to more than one post-season appearance.